snap-stanford/le_pde/README.md

 ```

 The results are saved under `results/{--exp_id}_{--date_time}/` (here `--exp_id` and `--date_time` are according to the command for training).
 Each experiment file has the following suffix: "*Hash_{hash}_{machine-name}.p".
 The hash (e.g., "Un6ae7ja"), is uniquely generated according to all the configurations of the argparse (if any argument is different, it will result in a different hash).

-For all the commands that reproduce the experiments in the paper, see the [results/README.md](https://github.com/snap-stanford/le_pde/blob/master/results/README.md).

 # Inverse design
 [inverse_design.ipynb](https://github.com/snap-stanford/le_pde/blob/master/inverse_design.ipynb) is a script file for inverse design to optimize the boundary condition. exp_id and data_time need to be provided to identify folder storing a model with which you perform inverse design.
 They should be part of the folder's name as described above.